Centritide/ofs-achievements/README.md

 [Based on cloudflare workers slash command bot tutorial](https://discord.com/developers/docs/tutorials/hosting-on-cloudflare-workers) database hosted on supabase

-Bot for recording and displaying achievements in the salmon run overfishing server
+Discord bot for recording and displaying achievements in the salmon run overfishing server

 ## features
 - record scores for user (s3, event, and s2 scores), in 8 flavors + princess in a database